 No household shall possess more than two (2) dogs or cats at any one time.

-All pets need to be registered at the Town Office.
-A replacement tag fee of $10 will be charged per animal.
+All pets need to be registered at the Town Office at $25 per tag.
+If lost, a replacement tag fee of $10 will be charged per animal.

-Any person who harbors a dog shall not allow it to carry on in such a manner so as to cause grief to persons who live nearby.
+Any person who harbours a dog shall not allow it to carry on in such a manner so as to cause grief to persons who live nearby.

 Dogs and/or cats must be retained on their owner’s property at all times unless on a leash.